Procedures for enforcing a judgment - Slovenia

 - Enforcement against the debtor’s cash receivables is conducted by seizing and transferring the receivables.
 By the decision, in which the seizure of cash receivables is allowed (decision on seizure), the court prohibits the debtor’s debtor to pay the debt to the debtor and the debtor to claim the receivables, including from the lien given as a security, or to dispose of the receivables in any other manner.
 Seizure takes effect on the day the decision on seizure is served on the debtor’s debtor.
 By seizing the debtor’s receivables, authorised by the court upon the creditor’s request, the creditor obtains a lien on seized receivables.

-- Enforcement against debtor’s money kept at a payment organisation: By a decision on enforcement against money kept by the debtor with a payment organisation, the court orders the payment organisation to freeze the debtor’s money in all accounts, up to the amount payable under the decision on enforcement, and after the decision becomes final, to pay that amount to the creditor.
+- Enforcement against debtor’s money kept at a payment institution: By a decision on enforcement against money kept by the debtor with a payment organisation, the court orders the payment institution to freeze the debtor’s money in all accounts, up to the amount payable under the decision on enforcement, and after the decision becomes final, to pay that amount to the creditor.
 The decision has the effect of seizure and transfer for recovery.
-When the decision on enforcement becomes final, the court informs the payment organisation.
-The payment organisation informs the court immediately after paying the creditor.
+When the decision on enforcement becomes final, the court informs the payment institution.
+The payment institution informs the court immediately after paying the creditor.

-- Enforcement for a receivable that movables are taken or supplied or that immovable are delivered is conducted by seizing that receivable and transferring it to the creditor, followed by its sale.
+- Enforcement for a receivable that movables are taken or supplied or that immovables are taken is conducted by seizing that receivable and transferring it to the creditor, followed by its sale.
 The transfer of the debtor’s seized receivable has the effect of a transfer of the debtor’s monetary receivable.

 - Enforcement against book-entry securities: Enforcement of book-entry securities traded on the stock exchange is conducted by seizure and sale of book-entry securities and by paying the creditor from the amount obtained from the sale.
 Seizure takes effect on the day the decision on seizure is registered in the central register of book-entry securities.